sTinGe/RubyTrails/README.md

 		puts planet
 	end
 In the traversal of array, **each** is a better method than for, it could rapidly visit elements in arrays.

+## 03. Substitute
+**substitute** is a useful method for changing characters in strings.

+	print "Thtring pleathe!: "
+	user_input = gets.chomp
+	user_input.downcase!

+	if user_input.include? "s"
+  		user_input.gsub!(/s/, "th")
+	else
+  		puts "Nothing to do here!"
+	end

+	puts "Your string is: #{user_input}"

+include? method check the substring whether in string or not.

+**gsub!** changes the character and replace origin.

+Of course, more useful method could do more things, in ruby, method is a powerful tool to make your code be better, be more performance.

+##04.
+Hash & Symbol